linkedin/rest.li/guide_restli_server.md

         }
     }

-NOTE that "start" and "count" returned in CollectionMetadata is REQUEST start and REQUEST count, that is​, the paging parameter passed from incoming REQUEST, not metadata for the returned response.
+Note that "start" and "count" returned in CollectionMetadata is REQUEST start and REQUEST count (that is​, the paging parameter passed from incoming REQUEST, not metadata for the returned response).
 If start and count is not passed in Finder or GetAll request, it will return default 0 for start and 10 for count.The rationale behind this is to make it easier for a client to subsequently construct requests for additional